 - Justification.
 “Any decision that alters the radiation exposure situation should do more good than harm.”

-- Optimisation of Protection.
+- Optimization of Protection.
 “Doses should all be kept as low as reasonably achievable, taking into account economic and societal factors.” (known as ALARA or ALARP)

 - Dose Limitation.
 “The total dose to any individual … should not exceed the appropriate limits.”

 The principle of dose limitation means that nobody should be exposed to an unacceptable degree of risk from activities involving radiation exposure.
-These dose limits are recommended by the International Commission on Radiological Protection (ICRP), they are in place to ensure that the individuals are not exposed to an unnecessarily high amount of ionising radiation.
-In general, these limits are set to limit stochastic effects to an acceptable level, and to prevent deterministic effects completely.
-Note that, stochastic effects are those arising from chance: the greater the dose, the more likely the effect.
+These dose limits are recommended by the International Commission on Radiological Protection (ICRP).
+They are in place to ensure that the individuals are not exposed to an unnecessarily high amount of ionizing radiation.
+These limits are generally set to limit stochastic effects to an acceptable level and prevent deterministic effects completely.
+Note that stochastic effects arise from chance: the greater the dose, the more likely the effect.
 Deterministic effects are those which normally have a threshold: above this, the severity of the effect increases with the dose.
 Dose limits are a fundamental component of radiation protection, and breaching these limits is against radiation regulation in most countries.
-Note that, the dose limits described in this article apply to routine operations.
-They do not apply to an emergency situation when human life is endangered.
-They do not apply in emergency exposure situations where an individual is attempting to prevent a catastrophic situation.
+Note that the dose limits described in this article apply to routine operations.
+They do not apply to an emergency when human life is endangered.
+They do not apply in emergency exposure situations where an individual attempts to prevent a catastrophic situation.

 - excluded exposures and exposures from exempt activities involving radiation or exempt sources